Should You Go to Law School?

 Law school remains a popular choice because it opens doors to many professions.
 You must graduate from law school to become a lawyer, but you don't have to be a lawyer once you graduate.

-Plenty of law school graduates find themselves in the corporate world, nonprofits, banking, higher education, consulting, journalism, and nongovernmental organizations, among other pursuits.
+Plenty of law school graduates find themselves in the corporate world, nonprofits, banking, higher education, consulting, journalism, and nongovernmental organizations.

 Yet, fewer students these days seem to appreciate the appeal, so to speak.
-Law school enrollment has dropped almost 21% since 2010.
-It rebounded slightly during the pandemic, increasing by 12% in 2021 thanks in part to a weak job market.
-But a year later, 150 of the 196 law schools accredited by the American Bar Association experienced an enrollment decrease among first-year students.
+Law school enrollment has dropped almost 21% since 2010, according to Law School Transparency.
+Per Reuters, it rebounded slightly during the pandemic, increasing by 12% in 2021 thanks in part to a weak job market.
+But one year later, 150 of the 196 law schools accredited by the American Bar Association experienced an enrollment decrease among first-year students.

 Be prepared to take the Law School Admissions Test (LSAT) or the Graduate Record Examination (GRE).
 Only about one-third of law schools allow students to submit the GRE instead of the LSAT, but the list of those that do includes Harvard, Yale, Columbia, Cornell, Penn, and many other top-ranked schools.

 Scores on the LSAT range from 120-180, with the national average around 150.
-Cracking the top-tier law schools often requires scoring at least a 170, or the 98th percentile.
+Gaining admission to top-tier law schools often requires scoring at least a 170, or the 98th percentile.

 High Tuition Leads to Mounting Debt